flux-framework/flux-python/README.md

 That basically checks if there should be a build.
 It will use the container provided here to install a custom version of flux core that builds the release.

-### Work in Progress

-@vsoch wants to try installing her test releases to a system somewhere, and figure out this issue with buidling a wheel (or maybe we don't want wheels after all):

-> HTTPError: 400 Bad Request from https://upload.pypi.org/legacy/
->         Binary wheel 'flux_python-0.46.0rc0-cp38-cp38-linux_x86_64.whl' has an
->         unsupported platform tag 'linux_x86_64'.

 #### Release